ligolang/ligo/gitlab-pages/docs/reference/list.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `List.length l` is the number of elements in the list
+The call `length l` is the number of elements in the list
       `l`.
 Note: `List.length` is another name for `List.size`.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `List.length(l)` is the number of elements in the list
+The call `length(l)` is the number of elements in the list
       `l`.
 Note: `List.length` is another name for `List.size`.

 </Syntax>